Eachine QX 95 – My first micro brushed FPV racing quadcopter

 Eachine QX95 review – Camera / FPV system

 The tiny vTx 520 TVL camera weights about 5g and sizes 19 x 14 x 5 mm.
 The specified output power of the integrated 32CH 5.8G TX is 25mW.

-On the rear part of the camera there is a 6-bit dip switch.
-DIP 1-5 allows to set the desired band and channel.
-The 6th DIP allows to toggle between PAL / NTSC video standards.
+On the rear part of the camera, there is a 6-bit dip switch.
+DIP 1-5 allows setting the desired band and channel.
+The 6th DIP allows toggling between PAL / NTSC video standards.

 The 4-lobe circular polarized antenna is directly soldered on the top of the camera.

 Although I read about a lot of fellows having camera issues, mine seems to be OK.
-The focus is set properly and performs acceptable in light condition changes.
-I find the filed of view to be optimal for both indoor and outdoors flights.
+The focus is set properly and performs acceptably in light condition changes.
+I find the field of view to be optimal for both indoor and outdoor flights.

 If I will find the FPV range too short, I will replace the stock camera with the Eachine TX02, which has 200 mW Tx power.